6 Best JSON Editors for Mac in 2026 (Free & Paid Options)

 Recommendation

 Using more than one tool is normal.
-OK JSON for quick inspections, Sublime for serious editing.
+OK JSON for quick inspections, VS Code or Sublime for serious editing.
 They complement each other.

 Frequently Asked Questions